 Imagine… there’s a place, for families of children with disabilities, to access support, expert-advice and specialist-resources… FREE of charge!
-All Aboard, aims to provide families of children with disabilities a wide range of specialist support, all conveniently in one place, under one roof.
+All Aboard, aims to provide families of children with disabilities a wide range of early interventions and specialist support, all conveniently in one place, under one roof.

 The programme is inclusive, not only does it provide direct developmental support for the children with disabilities, but it also offers behavioural and emotional support tailored to the needs of the family as a whole, including siblings.
 ‘All Aboard’ is delivered across 40 (term-time) weeks of the year, offering a range of provision from Monday to Friday, which includes: